neggles/wheniwas/README.md

 and other times i feel like i should go
 and through it all, the rise and fall
 the bodies in the streets
+and when you're gone, we want you all to know